PruthaShirodkar20/Portfolio/README.md

-There are two steps to follow:-

-1)npm install
-2)npm run dev
+For executing the project first execute npm install and then npm run dev.